pandichef/indjections/README.md

 `post_hook`: Functions runs after inserting code

-`pre_hook_delete`: Functions runs before deleting code i.e., if package is removed from the TOML file
+`pre_hook_delete`: Functions runs before deleting code i.e., if package is removed from the [TOML](https://github.com/toml-lang/toml) file

 `post_hook_delete`: Functions runs after deleting code

 For example, the installation files for `django` might include a `post_hook` to copy Django admin template files to the project root directory.

+### Does this package run anything in production?
+No.  `indjections` is only used during development to help with Django configurations and project setup.

 ## What do I need another package?
 I got tired of installing packages by hand.
 This project has a similar goal as [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django).